galaxyproject/training-material/topics/proteomics/tutorials/ml-modeling-of-anti-cancer-peptides/tutorial.md

 ## Training data set

 A high-quality dataset was retrieved from a previously published work {% cite hajisharifi_predicting_2014 %}.
-A balanced dataset, 138 ACPs, and 138 non-ACPs, as positive and negative datasets respectiverly, were obtained by randomly removing negative sequences.
+In, ML it’s always recommended to have a balanced training dataset.
+However,  imbalance data can also be handled, and sometimes, to assess the robustness of the model an imbalanced training set is intentionally created.
+The objective of this tutorial is to provide a basic introduction of ML in peptide research hence introducing an imbalanced training set and tuning the algorithms is beyond the scope of this tutorial.
+To keep this tutorial simple we have created a balanced training dataset with an equal number of positive (ACPs) and negative (non-ACPs) data points.
+A simple python code was applied to randomly select and removed several non-ACPs to reduce their number from 205 to 138.
+A balanced dataset, 138 ACPs, and 138 non-ACPs, as positive and negative datasets respectively, were obtained by randomly removing negative sequences.
 The length distribution of the positive dataset is somewhat different from the negative dataset.

 ### Get data